gohugoio/hugo/docs/content/overview/quickstart.md

 server` and Hugo will find an available port and run a server with your content:

-    $ hugo server --theme=hyde --buildDrafts
+    $ 2 of 2 drafts rendered
+    0 future content
     2 pages created
+    0 paginator pages created
     0 tags created
     0 categories created
-    in 5 ms
+    in 15 ms
+    Watching for changes in /home/user/exampleHugoSite/{data,content,layouts,static,themes}
-    Serving pages from exampleHugoSite/public
+    Serving pages from memory
-    Web Server is available at http://localhost:1313
-    Press Ctrl+C to stop
+    Web Server is available at http://localhost:1313/ (bind address 127.0.0.1) Press Ctrl+C to stop

 We specified two options here: